 Wage & Hour Laws

-In keeping with wage and hour laws, the University encourages all of our employees to take periodic time to rest and refresh while working.
-The following information helps to clarify the requirements and expectations for PSU employees around a variety of wage and hour rules.
+The University encourages all employees to take periodic time to rest and refresh while working.
+The following information includes requirements and expectations for PSU employees for wage and hour rules.

 Rest and meal periods are required under Federal and State law for non-exempt (overtime-eligible) employees including all student employees paid hourly.